 Then the patients had a PET/CT, a test that combines positron emission tomography (PET) and computed tomography (CT) imaging.

-uses an x-ray technique to create detailed pictures of the inside of the body.
+- CT imaging uses an X-ray technique to create detailed pictures of the inside of the body.
 (A CT scan can show whether or not the cancer has moved into the chest wall, and if so, where in the body it has spread.)

 Specialists who had no knowledge of the results from the conventional imaging tests reviewed the results of the PET/CT.